As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

-This Vegan Ramen Noodle Soup is quick, easy, and super flavorful!
-The perfect balance of noodles, veggies, and broth.
-Top it off with as much hot sauce as you can handle.
+This Spicy Vegan Ramen Noodle Soup is quick, easy, and super flavorful!
+It’s a one-pot meal with the perfect balance of noodles, veggies, and broth.
+Top it off with as much sriracha as you can handle.
 It’s a 30 minute meal you’ll crave!

 Ramen noodles are made from just four ingredients: wheat flour, water, salt, and kansui (a type of alkaline mineral water).
 While ramen noodles are naturally vegan, the soup is traditionally not vegan-friendly.